gautammanak1/mcp/software_developer/doc.md

     """Process a chat message and return a response.""" logger.info(f"Processing message from {sender or 'unknown'}: {message}")

-    # Line 42: Check if the message is a command
+    #  Check if the message is a command
     if not self.command_parser.is_command(message):
         return self._handle_non_command_message(message)

-    # Line 45: Parse the command
+    #  Parse the command
     parsed_command = self.command_parser.parse_command(message)

-    # Lines 47-60: Handle the command based on its type
+    #  Handle the command based on its type
     if parsed_command.command_type == CommandType.CONNECT:
         return await self._handle_connect_command(parsed_command)
     elif parsed_command.command_type == CommandType.DISCONNECT: